ErinMorelli/em-beer-manager/README.txt

 * Custom meta boxes to store detailed information about each beer, including ABV, IBU, and ingredients
 * Simple beer checkin integration with Untappd
 * A "Beer List" widget for simply displaying your beers in sidebars
+* A "Recent Check-Ins" widget for displaying recent beer check-ins for your brewery on Untappd
 * Custom page display for beers and styles